aefezeta/kine/README.md

 # kine

-`kine` is a Python package designed for video reconstruction of variable and sparse radio-interferometric data, from horizon-scale supermassive black holes to parsec-scale relativistic jets.
+`kine` is a Python package for video reconstruction of variable and sparse radio-interferometric data, from horizon-scale supermassive black holes to relativistic jets and more.
 It models the time-dependent brightness distribution of the observed source through a fully unsupervised _Neural Field_, or coordinate-based neural network.

 ![kine video reconstruction from EHT-like data](gif/kine_EHT.gif)